Duluth Works: Steel for the west

 The Duluth Works primary purpose was to make steel for the expanding Midwest prairies and far west plains.
-When first constructed, it was originally intended to build rails for the expanding railroads, but by the time the mill was completed in 1915, the railroads had reached their peak of construction and it was felt that those needs could best be handled from the Chicago area.
+It was originally intended to build rails for the expanding railroads, but by the time the mill was completed in 1915, the railroads had reached their peak of construction and it was felt that those needs could best be handled from the Chicago area.
 After the rail mill was completed, it was converted into billet finishing facilities.
 In 1922, after going over what products would best serve the plant's existence, U.S. Steel decided to expand its Morgan Park operation and build a new wire, rod, nail, and fence post fabrication facility.
 These products, it was felt, best suited Duluth's capabilities for integrated steel production.
 After the expansion of these facilities, the Duluth Works only consumed 20% of its own steel production for its finished products.
 The rest of its semi-finished steel was shipped to other facilities for finishing.
 Its proposed 12-state market area and areas of Canada were sparsely populated and able to be supplied with products from other mills.
 Some of Minnesota Steel's products were only produced by U.S. Steel at the Duluth Works facility.
 These included steel wool, certain nails, fences and fence posts, and a new product introduced in 1954, welded wire fabric, primarily for use with concrete to produce more sturdy road construction.
 Some of this material was used to in construction of missile silos for the Air Force's Strategic Air Command.